 Most children dream of becoming an astronaut or an airplane pilot.
 Who has never made a paper airplane and watched it soar in amazement or, more likely, watched it take a swan dive, nose first into the ground?
-It turns out that there is a real science in the research, design and the making of an actual airplane to make one air worthy…and that is called aeronautics.
-This term also includes technology, enterprise, aerodynamics and all other areas related to aviation.
+It turns out that there is real science in the research, design, and the making of an actual airplane to make one air worthy…and that is called aeronautics.
+This term also includes technology, enterprise, aerodynamics, and all other areas related to aviation.

-A bachelor’s degree is required in most states to enter the aeronautics or aviation field, however, some careers just require certificates or require certification in addition to your bachelor’s or master’s degree.
-When contemplating an aviation career, do your homework to verify what degree and certification is required in your state, for your chosen field.
+A bachelor’s degree is required in most states to enter the aeronautics or aviation field; however, some careers only require certificates or require certification in addition to your bachelor’s or master’s degree.
+When contemplating an aviation career, do your homework to verify what degree and certifications are required in your state, for your chosen field.
 The bachelor’s degree also allows you the opportunity to expand in order to obtain your master’s or doctoral degree, if you so desire, earning you more opportunities and a lucrative salary.
-Coursework includes extensive mathematics classes, as well as, physics, control engineering, propulsion, mechanics, aerodynamics, chemistry and computer programming, to name a few.
+Coursework includes extensive mathematics classes, as well as physics, control engineering, propulsion, mechanics, aerodynamics, chemistry, and computer programming, to name a few.

-Air Traffic Controllers work with other team members to assure the safety of all airplanes that are incoming, outgoing and when in flight by regulating all movement in the sky while reviewing flight plans and instructing pilots on take offs and landings.
-Controllers often work nights, holidays and weekends and the job can be very stressful, however, the median salary for an air traffic controller is quite lucrative at six figures.
+Air Traffic Controllers work with other team members to assure the safety of all airplanes that are incoming, outgoing, and when in flight by regulating all movement in the sky while reviewing flight plans and instructing pilots on takeoffs and landings.
+Controllers often work nights, holidays, and weekends.
+The job can be very stressful; however, the median salary for an air traffic controller is quite lucrative at six figures.
 You must be well organized with attention to detail and an excellent communicator.
 Prerequisites for an air controller position include an age requirement of under 31 years old, with U.S. citizenship, speak clear English, pass a physical exam and background check, obtain an air traffic management degree from a FAA approved school, pass a pre-employment aptitude testing and complete FAA training.